 Lagos is situated in the south of Portugal, and while it certainly does not feel Portuguese with all its backpackers, it’s the perfect place to relax on the beach, eat, party and repeat.

-The party & beach scene is what most come here for and it does live up to the hype, though its not what you may first expect.
+The party & beach scene is what most come here for and it does live up to the hype, though it is not what you may first expect.
 It’s a super small town, so everything is within walking distance especially the bars which are literally 1-3 minutes walk from each other.
-The bars/clubs are small to mid sized (no super clubs here) fitting about 50-100 people and they all have their own gimmick / time to go.
+The bars/clubs are small to mid-sized (no super clubs here) fitting about 50-100 people and they all have their own gimmick/time to go.
 They all have a very casual feel to them.

 Most of the bars seem like clones of one another and offer a variety of party shenanigans such as beer bongs, card drinking games, shot challenges and so forth.
 They also make it competitive and tally on a blackboard what country does the most beer bongs, and to no surprise, the Aussies seem to dominate here.